MP3Martin/umimeto-solver/README.md

 <img width="800wv" src="https://user-images.githubusercontent.com/60501493/176704999-c00f5053-ee79-45ae-ade1-a165bb74955e.png"></img>

 # Contributing
-* You can create a pull request to merge your fork of this project
+* You can create a pull request to merge your fork into this project
 * The file that contains the source code is [source/main.js](https://github.com/MP3Martin/umimeto-solver/blob/main/source/main.js) (other files are auto updated)

 <br><br>